KnownSubset/CSE559-FaceDetector/readme.markdown

 ##Training

-In the training phase, using the generated rectangle, I determined its response against all of the faces and nonfaces.
+In the training phase, using the generated rectangle, I determined its response against all of the faces and non-faces.
 The more images that it correctly identified will give it a higher score.
 After the training phase determines the features that have the best scores, I combined them into a single feature.

-There are more noval approaches to learning classifier than the approach I took to learning the classifier.
-If I had more time I would go back and correctly implement the Ada-Boost that was metioned in the paper, as I would expect to generated better classifiers from these learning functions.
+There are more novel approaches to learning classifier than the approach I took to learning the classifier.
+If I had more time I would go back and correctly implement the Ada-Boost that was mentioned in the paper, as I would expect to generated better classifiers from these learning functions.

 Here are some examples of the best classifiers: